TylerJEShelton/100_days_of_code_python/README.md

 ### Day 6

 Day six brought me to [Reeborg's World](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json) to work with functions to get the robot to exit the maze.

+### Day 7

+The project on day 7 was a hangman game that used some nice ASCII art.
+This was a pretty fun one!